IN-PERSON SERVICES (ALL CITIES)

 AEA and SAG-AFTRA Union Members (NYC)

-The VITA site located at the NYC Equity building will be open February 6, 2023 on an appointment basis.
-Appointments will be made available every two weeks beginning at 9 am ET on Monday, February 6, using an online appointment calendar.
+The VITA site located at the NYC Equity building will be open February 5, 2024 on an appointment basis.
+Appointments may be made in person on the 14th floor of the Actors’ Equity building or online.
 This site serves paid-up members of SAG-AFTRA and AEA only.

 AEA and SAG-AFTRA Union Members (LA)